nishimura5/behavior_senpai/README.md

 ### Feature file

 In Behavior Senpai, the data obtained by calculating the positional relationship of multiple keypoints is called a Feature.
-The data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is stored in a Pickle-ized The data processed by [app_3point_calc][app_3point_calc] is saved as a feature file in the "calc" folder in a Pickle-ized Pandas DataFrame type (just like the Track file).
+The data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is stored in a Pickled data processed by [app_3point_calc][app_3point_calc] is saved as a feature file in the "calc" folder in a Pickled Pandas DataFrame (just like the Track file).
 The file extension is '.pkl' as in the Track file.

 The feature file holds data in 2-level-multi-index format, and the names of the indices are 'frame' and 'member' starting from level 0.
 Columns always include a 'timestamp'.